lokmanTech/youtube_data_engineering/README.md

 **Log in into your AWS Account under IAM account**
 1. Create an [AWS Account](https://portal.aws.amazon.com/billing/signup#/start/email).
 If, this is your first time login into AWS Dashboard Account, to access the services, you need to activate, by inserting payment method then follow the verification steps.
 If you already have an account, just sign in into your IAM role account, if you don't have, follow next instruction.
 2. Again if you already have an IAM role account you can skip this step. to create and IAM role account, search and click `IAM`, then click  `Users`, then click `add users`. during IAM account setup, here are some component keys that you need to focus on; username, IAM role (programmatic access), passwords, attached existing policies (select AdministratorAccess), download the csv (and save it at secure location).
+Once IAM role account created, and create new access key and download the csv file once you completed creating access key ( access key, allowing us to pair with other tools to use with the account).
+Now, you have successfully created the IAM role account together with the secret key, login the IAM account via link given in the csv. that you download earlier.
 3.